Last updated on March 1st, 2022 at 12:41 pm

 You can apply for a German VAT number by filling out the Fragebogen zur steuerlichen Erfassung (the above-mentioned form).

 As of 2021, you can fill up and send this form online via ELSTER.
 This tool is only available in German and many non-German speakers find it tedious to use.

-You can easily fill your German tax registration form on an English tax filing tool such as Sorted.
+You can easily fill your German tax registration form on an English tax filing tool such as Accountable.

 Differences between German Tax ID, German Freelance Tax Number, and VAT ID